-AI-based approaches to text recognition have made a big leap forward in text recognition for historical documents, especially for non-Latin scripts.
-Since autumn 2018, FID4SA has been using the Transkribus platform developed as part of the READ project for text recognition of the Devanāgarī holdings of the Naval Kishore Press collection.
-Various data models for text recognition were trained with Transkribus for this stock, which delivered very good results with a Character Error Rate (CER) between 5.59% and 0.83% so that subsequent corrections of the recognition results can now largely be dispensed with.
+AI-based approaches to text recognition have made a big leap forward when it comes to historical documents.
+Since autumn 2018, FID4SA has been using the Transkribus platform for text recognition of the Devanāgarī part of the Naval Kishore Press collection.
+Various data models for text recognition were trained with Transkribus for this early 19th century material, which delivered very good results with a Character Error Rate (CER) between 5.59% and 0.83%.
+That means that subsequent corrections of the recognition results can now largely be dispensed with.

 Our data model Devanagari mixed M1A for the recognition of printed Devanāgarī texts is available for Transkribus users on the Transkribus website as a public model for re-use.
 Further models are in preparation

 The workflow for OCR with Transkribus

 - To feed the Transkribus PyLaia engine with training data for text recognition, text regions and text lines must be defined first in the document.
 This can either be done manually or automatically by using various layout analysis tools available through the Transkribus platform.

 With P2PaLA, Transkribus also offers an open-source tool for text structure recognition, with which individual models for page segmentation can be trained.
 With the P2PaLA models trained by the FID4SA team for the Pothi format, which is based on Indian manuscripts and the Naval Kishore Press standard book format, page segmentation is now performed automatically with little manual post-correction.